-- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the Vdd, RESET, CLK, GND, and I/O. - The data interface of the TOE is made of the Contact I/O pads - The physical/electrical/data interface in accordance with the ISO7816 communication protocols. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The RSA interface of the TOE is defined by the RSA library interface.
+- The data interface of the TOE is made of the Contact I/O and SWP pads - The physical/electrical/data interface in accordance with the ISO7816 communication protocols and ETSI TS 102 613 standard. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The RSA interface of the TOE is defined by the RSA library interface. - The RNG interface is TRNG guidance and TRNG.